HPSoftware/VuGenPowerPack/README.md

 This repository will contain all the Addins I am developing for VuGen

 ###Compilation Note
+The compilation of this library requires .Net 4 or above.
+The provided solution file works with Visual Studio 2012 and above.
 To compile the solution you must add *%LR_DIR%\bin* to the reference paths of all the projects.
-There is a compiled version in the *VuGenPowerPack* directory in the root of the repository.
+There is a compiled version of all the addins in the *VuGenPowerPack* directory (separated by LoadRunner version) in the root of the repository.
 If you don't want to compile yourself you can copy the content of this directory to *%LR_DIR%\addins\extra\VuGenPowerPack*.

 ##HttpXmlView